The Ultimate Digital Adoption Guide

 Is digital adoption different to product onboarding?

-It is not uncommon for onboarding to be considered the start and end of digital adoption, but this is a mistake.
+It is not uncommon for onboarding to be considered the start and end of digital adoption, but this is a big mistake.

 In its simplest form, product onboarding is about helping a new user to get familiar with a new product.
 While this is clearly linked to digital adoption, it is only a single piece of a bigger picture.

-Onboarding is typically broken down into one-time processes, a chain of information and instructions designed to introduce first-time users to new product or feature and how they can use it.
+Onboarding is typically broken down into one-time processes, a chain of information and instructions designed to introduce first-time users to a new product or feature and how they can use it.

 However effective an onboarding process is, it is often an early-days, one-time event.
 While new onboarding can be delivered every time software updates or when users appear to be forgetting what they were taught, it is typically used as a plaster rather than a root issue fix.

 In contrast to this, digital adoption should always be a continual, strategic consideration.
-While users who are onboarded well are more likely to understand a product, adopt it and use it effectively in the short-term, there is more to digital adoption than onboarding.
+While users who are onboarded well are more likely to understand a product, adopt it and use it effectively in the short-term, there is much more to digital adoption than onboarding.

 Is digital adoption the same as change management?